tomalrussell/nismod_teaching_kit/docs/lecture_01/Lecture_1.3.md

 substitutability of services provided by various infrastructure types within the infrastructure system.

-## Learning objectives
+Learning objectives

 - To describe the concept of an infrastructure service and to give examples of the multiple ways it can influence development targets

 - To differentiate between direct and indirect influences of infrastructure on development

 - To provide examples of when infrastructure may provide complementary or substitutable services.

-# Lecture content

 ## Introduction